my Why

 my Purpose

-“I see myself as a thinker, philosopher, writer, creator, designer, curator, mentor, keeper, builder, and seeker.”
+“I see myself as a seeker, builder, writer, creator, and mentor.”

 coHari commune